 How Does The Illinois Estate Tax Affect You?

-Given recent increases to the Illinois personal and corporate income tax rates, it is important to review how your family may be impacted by another Illinois tax that does not receive as much media attention: the Illinois estate tax.
-Illinois is one of eighteen states to have its own estate tax separate from the federal estate tax.
+As we approach year end, it is important to review how your family may be impacted by an Illinois tax that does not receive much media attention: the Illinois estate tax.
+Illinois is one of twelve states to have its own estate tax separate from the federal estate tax.
 Estates that are exempt from the federal estate tax may still owe Illinois estate tax.